weismart1807/weismart1807.github.io/_pages/about.md

 ### My research interests focus on:
 * *Machine Learning for Next-generation Wireless Communication and Networking*
-* *Foundations and Algorithms of Generative Models and Deep Reinforcement Learning*
+* *Probabilistic Generative Models for Robust Decision Making and Policy Adaptation*
-* *Graph-based Learning for Logic Synthesis and Timing Prediction in EDA*
+* *Graph-based Deep Learning and Representation for Complex Networked Systems*

 ---